ACM40960/project-shivsucd/README.md

 - **Multi-Model Approach**: Various machine learning models including Random Forest, Logistic Regression, K-Nearest Neighbors (KNN), and Neural Networks on the Wisconsin dataset have been evaluated and compared to obtain the best performing model.
 - **Deep Learning with DenseNet**: The DenseNet CNN architecture has been used for classifying images from the BreakHis400x dataset as benign or malignant.
+## Exploratory Data Analysis:

-- **Exploratory Data Analysis**: Detailed Exploratory data analysis on the Wisconsin Dataset has been performed as shown below:
+- **Detailed Exploratory data analysis on the Wisconsin Dataset has been performed as shown below:**
   <p align="center">
     <img src="Prediction of Breast Cancer Incidence- Shivani-23200782/images/correlation_heatmap.png" alt="Correlation Heatmap">
   </p>